mt-trash/mt-trash.github.io/_posts/2015-10-09-almost-died-of-doing-nothing.md

 "You can't say you're a photographer because you take photographs.
 You can't say you're alive just because you live." — Masahisa Fukase

 If you love the arts, and literature in particular, you are my enemy.
 You make life difficult for me.
-It takes discipline to love life and art, and this may come easily to you, but I am undisciplined, and uncultivated, and (what's worse) I regard these shortcomings as honourable.
+It takes discipline to love life and art; this may come easily to you, but I am undisciplined, and uncultivated, and (what's worse) I regard these shortcomings as honourable.

 I almost died of doing nothing: whole months went by without my picking up a book or leaving the house, and through an obscure chain reaction this lack of new experiences destroyed my body.
 It caused me to age more rapidly than usual.
 Don't underestimate psychosomatic processes.